-ReasonableCommentsalternativespresentedstakeholderby the Councilconsultation received from Council Response -

-- s during the clarification, amendment to

-•

-by the obtained obtained of suitation concerns with Council's

-supporting reasons

-Current and projected

-future maintenance costs

-would not be addressed.

-Financially unviable in the

-future due to the high on-

-going maintenance costs of

-the school building estate.

-Does not address the

-variation in the cost per

-pupil and equality or

-provision as smaller

-schools receive a greater

-percentage of funding per

-pupil.

-Does not reduce the overall

-revenue costs of education

-in the area.
-Revenue costs

-are likely to increase in the

-future as the pupil

-population is expected to

-increase, which would

-result in pupils being

-transported to schools

-outside the catchment area,

-due to lack of capacity.
-It is

-anticipated that 2 additional

-bus contracts would be

-required in future years at a

-cost of approx. £60k per

-annum.

-As this option does not meet the key challenges

-that Ysgol Talwrn faces,

-this reasonable

-alternative is rejected and

-not considered further.

-6.1.3 Federate Ysgol A total of 5 (9%) respondents The option of federalisation

-- ey would prefer was appraised within the

-federation to the consultation document

-Based on no capital costs proposal.

-o federate with federation arrangement from

-ar school rather Ysgol Y Graig to Llanbedrgoch

-than Ysgol Graig such as or Pentraeth would not have

-or Pentraeth. much impact on how well the

-option performs against the

-key drivers.

-No change in the variation in

-class sizes or the number of

-age ranges taught in classes

-in Ysgol Talwrn.

-Reasonable Comments received from Council Response -

-alternatives presented stakeholders during the clarification, amendment to

-by the Council consultation the proposal, rejection of

-••••••• concerns with Council's

-supporting reasons

-No change in Leadership

-and Management capacity.

-• The present pattern of

-balancing teaching

-commitment with the need to

-find time to lead and manage

-the school would continue.

-In addition, the opportunity

-for the Headteacher to

-further develop a senior

-management team to share

-the leadership burden will not

-be realised.

-Does not address the need to

-improve the Ysgol Talwrn

-building to meet 21st Century

-School standards.

-Does not address the need to

-provide external learning

-environments at the Ysgol

-Talwrn site to promote pupils'

-independent learning and

-therefore to deliver the

-Curriculum for Wales (CFW).

-Does not address the current

-and projected future

-maintenance costs at the

-school.
-(Current and

-projected future maintenance

-costs of £360k as at 2019).

-Ysgol Talwrn building is only

-partially compliant with the

-Equality Act 2010 in respect

-of access for disabled pupils.

-Does not address this.

-Lose the opportunity for

-substantial capital

-investment at a time of

-financial constraint.

-Does not address the

-variation in the cost per pupil

-and equality of provision as

-smaller schools receive a

-greater percentage of

-funding per pupil.

-Does not reduce the amount

-delegated to schools through

-the school funding formula.
+Reasonable alternatives presented by the Council Comments received from stakeholders during the consultation Council Response - clarification, amendment to the proposal, rejection of concerns with Council's supporting reasons Current and projected future maintenance costs would not be addressed.
+Financially unviable in the future due to the high ongoing maintenance costs of the school building estate.
+Does not address the variation in the cost per pupil and equality or provision as smaller schools receive a greater percentage of funding per pupil.
+Does not reduce the overall revenue costs of education in the area.
+Revenue costs are likely to increase in the future as the pupil population is expected to increase, which would result in pupils being transported to schools outside the catchment area, due to lack of capacity.
+It is anticipated that 2 additional bus contracts would be required in future years at a cost of approx. £60k per annum.
+As this option does not meet the key challenges that Ysgol Talwrn faces, this reasonable alternative is rejected and not considered further.
+6.1.3 Federate Ysgol Talwrn with Ysgol Y Graig Based on no capital costs incurred.
+A total of 5 (9%) respondents suggested they would prefer the option of federation to the proposal.
+However, most were keen to federate with another similar school rather than Ysgol Y Graig such as Llanbedrgoch or Pentraeth.
+The option of federalisation was appraised within the consultation document (section 6.3.3).
+Changing the federation arrangement from Ysgol Y Graig to Llanbedrgoch or Pentraeth would not have much impact on how well the option performs against the key drivers.
+No change in the variation in class sizes or the number of age ranges taught in classes in Ysgol Talwrn.

+Reasonable alternatives presented by the Council Comments received from stakeholders during the consultation Council Response - clarification, amendment to the proposal, rejection of concerns with Council's supporting reasons ■ No change in Leadership and Management capacity. ■ The present pattern of balancing teaching commitment with the need to find time to lead and manage the school would continue.
+In addition, the opportunity for the Headteacher to further develop a senior management team to share the leadership burden will not be realised. ■ Does not address the need to improve the Ysgol Talwrn building to meet 21st Century School standards. ■ Does not address the need to provide external learning environments at the Ysgol Talwrn site to promote pupils' independent learning and therefore to deliver the Curriculum for Wales (CFW). ■ Does not address the current and projected future maintenance costs at the school.
+(Current and projected future maintenance costs of £360k as at 2019). ■ Ysgol Talwrn building is only partially compliant with the Equality Act 2010 in respect of access for disabled pupils.
+Does not address this. ■ Lose the opportunity for substantial capital investment at a time of financial constraint. ■ Does not address the variation in the cost per pupil and equality of provision as smaller schools receive a greater percentage of funding per pupil. ■ Does not reduce the amount delegated to schools through the school funding formula.